feedzai/openl2d/README.md

 ## Resources
 In this repo, we provide users with:

-* Code for use of our framework.
+* Code necessary to:
+  * Use the OpenL2D synthetic data generation framework.
+  * Generate the FiFAR dataset.
-* [Datasets and models](https://drive.google.com/drive/folders/1nAUlxdOmwC6ZNtch3rxwKwNUVrYNmxkV) used in our benchmark.
+  * Conduct our L2D benchmarks.
+* Notebooks for evaluation of FiFAR experts' properties and L2D benchmarks.

 The submitted version of the paper, the appendix, and the Datasheet are available in the following links: